US Open: Jack Draper advances to maiden Grand Slam quarter-final as he crushes Tomas Machac

 He banged down a serve to reach match point and bossed the final rally to take the match in style.

-Draper will next play the winner of 10th seed Alex de Minaur vs unseeded Jordan Thompson for a place in the semi-final.
+Draper will next play Alex de Minaur for a place in the semi-final after the 10th seed defeated his Australian compatriot Jordan Thompson 6-0 3-6 6-3 7-5.
 For the young Briton that will be viewed as a real opportunity.

+"So playing Jack, he's coming off his best year by far," said the Australian.
+"He's playing with a lot of confidence.
+He's got some very big weapons; his serve, backhand, and forehand at times.
+So it's always tough facing someone like him, especially a lefty.

+"I have had some success in the past.
+I'm going to try and draw on that, on what I was able to do in those types of matches.
+It's the quarter-finals of a Slam.
+I'm going to go out there and give it my all and compete, and these matches are there to be won.
+Being passive is not going to get the job done.

 "The last few times we played it was a battle.
 Today, I played at a decent level and he was maybe a little bit off his best," Draper said afterwards.